muratk5n/thirdwave/en/index.md

 can happen..
 That should not be suprising.
 "Preparing" for the after-effect, Nazism and such, is less effective than curing the conditions that caused it.
 But the corp propagandists already know that, they use misdirection, gaslighting for a reason.
-If you let people down, you will pay the price.

 ---